Check out the six best DJ setups for beginners and find out why the controller setup could be the best choice, and the best value for money!

 The first setup we’ll look at in our quest for the best DJ setup for beginners is the traditional setup.
 This is the popular CDJ DJ set-up of 2 multi players and one mixer…

-The CDJ-350 are pioneers lower priced units but are very capable and reliable.
-You'll be able to play from CD's, USB sticks, and Pioneers Rekordbox software (We'll talk about software later).
+The Pioneer XDJ-700 are very capable and reliable.
+You’ll be able to play from wifi, CD’s, USB sticks, and Pioneers Rekordbox software (We’ll talk about software later).

 Next up in the best DJ setup for beginners we have the most popular choice – a controller set-up.